Donmclean/riko/README.md

 //Simply visit localhost:1337 or browsersync's [externalIp]:1337 in dev mode (npm run dev)
 //See: http://vorlonjs.com/
 //WARNING: js sourcemap info will not be able in browser console if enabled in dev mode
-//IMPORTANT! this is only recommend if you're debugging a specific device or not using sourcemaps. config.enableRemoteDebugging   = true;
+//IMPORTANT! this is only recommended if you're debugging a specific device or not using sourcemaps. config.enableRemoteDebugging   = true;